-- (a) The chairman of directors will be appointed by the members of the company and will hold the position of chairman of directors until the conclusion of the third annual general meeting after the date of the company's registration as a company. - (b) Subject to clause 14.9(a), the directors must elect one of their number as chairman of directors. - (c) The chairman of directors must (if present within 10 minutes after the time appointed for the meeting and willing to act) preside as chairman at each meeting of directors. - (d) If at a meeting of directors: - (1) there is no chairman of directors; - (2) the chairman of directors is not present within 10 minutes after the time appointed for the meeting; or - (3) the chairman of directors is present within that time but is not willing to act as chairman of the meeting, the members present must elect as chairman of the meeting another director who is present and willing to act.
+- (a) The chairman of directors will be appointed by the members of the company and will hold the position of chairman of directors until the conclusion of the third annual general meeting after 19 May 2015. - (b) Subject to clause 14.9(a), the directors must elect one of their number as chairman of directors. - (c) The chairman of directors must (if present within 10 minutes after the time appointed for the meeting and willing to act) preside as chairman at each meeting of directors. - (d) If at a meeting of directors: - there is no chairman of directors; - (2) the chairman of directors is not present within 10 minutes after the time appointed for the meeting; or - (3) the chairman of directors is present within that time but is not willing to act as chairman of the meeting, the members present must elect as chairman of the meeting another director who is present and willing to act.